 No. The client must register for an RT account number with the Florida Department of Revenue.

-Question: The law requires that after the election to report and pay using the client method, the ELC must file and pay the
+Question: The law requires that after the election to report and pay using the client method, the PEO must file and pay the

 Employer's Quarterly Report by approved electronic means.
-Will concessions be allowed if the ELC is in process but not yet able
+Will concessions be allowed if the PEO is in process but not yet able

 to report client level detail in electronic format?